i-love-winter/toogle/README.md

 you want with Ctrl + C and it will have updated the database for the websites that have already been scanned

 When running the indexer, as it is $$O(n)$$, the longer you run the crawler for, the longer the indexer will run for.
+The indexer will eventually prompt you to search for something, and then it will print the results (if there are any) along with their tf-idf scores

 Hope you enjoy!